SomMeri/less4j-release-tests/README.md

 * compile with less.js,
 * compile with less4j,
 * normalize and compare results.

+### Optional Dependency
+Less4j has one optional dependency - JCommander which parses command line arguments.
+Normal non-command line version is not supposed to use its classes.
+The test creates an instance of programmatic less4j and uses it to compile a small less file.
+If the compilation hits any class from the optional dependency, a class not found exception is thrown.

+Steps in details:
+* compile less4j,
+* download all non-optional dependencies,
+* load less4j jar and all jars with dependencies,
+* create compiler instance,
+* compile small less.

 ## Issues Tracking
 Issues are tracked in Less4j [issues tracker](https://github.com/SomMeri/less4j/issues).